keygenqt/backupz/docs/using/index.md

 * The `execute` section allows you to execute commands before the backup, which will allow you to save, for example, databases.

-You can save the resulting archive in the package specified to you and upload it to the server via FTP or SSH.
+You can save the resulting archive in the package specified to you and upload it to the server via `FTP` or `SSH`.